LinuxForHealth/health-patterns/ingest/README.md

 ## How to deploy

 #### Prerequisites

 These instructions assume that you have the following resources, tools, and configurations:

 - Kubernetes cluster 1.10+
 - Helm 3.0.0+
 - Access to ```kubectl```, the Kubernetes command line tool
 - PV provisioner support in the underlying infrastructure

+**Note:** If you don't have access to a kubernetes cluster, this pattern can also be [deployed to minikube](../helm-charts/health-patterns/README_minikube.md).

 #### Check out the code